Akuli/teek/docs/tutorial.rst

 say that you don't know how to change the text of a label after creating it.
 Figure it out like this:

-1. Go to pythotk's label documentation by clicking this :class:`.Label` link.
+1. Go to teek's label documentation by clicking this :class:`.Label` link.
-   This tutorial and rest of pythotk's documentation are full of these links.
+   This tutorial and rest of teek's documentation are full of these links.
    Click them.
 2. The :class:`.Label` link doesn't say anything about changing the text afterwards, but it has a link to a manual page.
 Click it.
 3. In the manual page, press Ctrl+F and search for "text".
 You'll find a widget option whose "Command-Line Name" is ``-text``.
-The leading ``-`` is common in Tcl syntax, but we won't need it in pythotk.
+The leading ``-`` is common in Tcl syntax, but we won't need it in teek.
 So all we really need to do is to change the ``'text'`` widget option as shown :ref:`above <options>`.
    We found what we were looking for.